juhaj77/VisualChat/README.md

 # VisualChat
 Channel members can edit the shared view.
 Workspace has draggable working area.
-You can create moveable sticky notes, add HTML code to the selected location, or upload images as wallpaper to the selected location. ___The workspace opens when a channel is selected___.
+You can create moveable sticky notes, add HTML code to the selected location, or upload images to the background in the selected location. ___The workspace opens when a channel is selected___.
 Functionality can be found in context menus.
 ## try app:
 https://visualchat.onrender.com
 Test users are: